OpenZeppelin/openzeppelin-whitepaper/whitepaper.md

 -   The exchange method suffers the same latency and scalability problems of any on-chain exchange.

--   The buffer method requires the holding of protocol tokens in a smart contract.
-Some protocols may not support smart contracts, thus making it difficult to use the buffer method for these protocols in creating proxies for the marketplace.
-To solve this problem, we will build bridges to allow users of the OS to interact with other blockchain platforms (e.g. Tezos).

 -   The ZEP-based solution requires the developers providing services through the marketplace to modify their smart code to accept ZEP,